ai-analytics-jlu-ws25-26/.github/profile/README.md

 We will use **Git** for version control (install instructions [here](https://git-scm.com/downloads)) and **GitHub** for hosting and collaboration (create an account [here](https://github.com/join)).
 While this course is not focused on Git, basic Git operations like cloning repositories will be part of this course.

 Beyond this course, I highly recommend learning Git for your own projects.
 Git helps you track changes, collaborate efficiently, and supports open science and reproducibility.
-Many journals now require reproducible research, and GitHub simplifies this with DOI integration and licensing options.
+Many journals now require reproducible research, and GitHub simplifies this with direct integrations to the journals' submission platforms.
 Personally, I host all my research code, teaching materials, and even my website on GitHub.

 ## FAQ